-The use of a phone should neither interfere with the smooth running of the school, nor be used in such a way as to adversely affect the general safety or dignity of students or staff.
+The use of a phone should neither interfere with the smooth running of the school, nor be used in such a way as to adversely affect the general safety or engagement of students or staff.

-The use of phones during lessons, assemblies or meals is strictly forbidden.
+The use of phones during lessons, assemblies or other school activites is strictly forbidden.
 At such times the phone must either be turned off or on silent mode.
 Phones and other mobile devices should not be used between lights out and wake up.